 Android 11 for LG V40 and V50 ThinQ : Rumour Roundup

 The V50 ThinQ is a flagship smartphone from LG which was launched in February, 2019 and runs on Android 9 Pie out of the box.
-LG recently started the rollout of Android 10 update for V50 in select regions.
+LG rollout of Android 10 update for the V50 few months ago.

 The V40 ThinQ is the predecessor of V50 and LG announced it in October, 2018.
-The flagship arrived with pre-installed Android 8.1 Oreo, then received Android 9 Pie and now Android 10 update is in pipeline for V40.
+The flagship arrived with pre-installed Android 8.1 Oreo, then received Android 9 Pie.
+The V40 users on Verizon, AT&T and T-Mobile received the Android 10 update recently.

 Google launched the first Developer Preview of Android 11 on February 19th, 2020 for the Pixel series flagships except the original Pixel lineup.
 The first preview is a very early build, but it contains many awesome new features and refinements.